Date: 25 March 2021. Lightning

 issue/problem is in my view an Emergency.
 If your engine stalls it

 never happens at an opportune moment.
-Thus, restarting immediately
+Thus, the ability to

 Because I had a few months back mapped out the wiring on the bridge

 of the Prairie,

 naturally I did not think to check it again.
 It was right then, so why do

 Our friend Jesse is a shipwright and experienced in tracking down and resolving